Prix Texanita

 The Prix Texanita is a Group 3 flat horse race in France open to three-year-old thoroughbreds.
-It is run over a distance of 1,100 metres (about 5½ furlongs) at Maisons-Laffitte in May.
+The race is run at Chantilly over 1,200 metres in May.
+The race was previously run over a distance of 1,100 metres (about 5½ furlongs) at Maisons-Laffitte until the racecourse was closed in October 2019.

 History

 The event is named after Texanita, a successful French-trained sprinter in the 1960s.
 It was established in 2013, and initially held Listed status.

 The Prix Texanita was promoted to Group 3 level in 2015.
 The promotion was part of a restructured programme for three-year-old sprinters in Europe.